w3c/wai-intro-wcag/content/docs.md

 *  examples
 *  resources, such as [tools to check contrast between colors](https://www.w3.org/WAI/WCAG21/Understanding/contrast-minimum.html#resources)

-Learn more:
+More:
 * [About Understanding Documents](https://www.w3.org/WAI/WCAG21/Understanding/intro)
 * [2.1 Understanding Document List](https://www.w3.org/WAI/WCAG21/Understanding/)
 * [2.0 Understanding Document List](https://www.w3.org/TR/UNDERSTANDING-WCAG20/)

-### Techniques for WCAG 2
+### Techniques for WCAG

-<cite>Techniques for WCAG 2</cite> gives specific guidance **for developers** on how to develop accessible web content.
-It provides general and technology-specific examples, including for HTML/XHTML, CSS, scripting, multimedia, and [WAI-ARIA](/standards-guidelines/aria/).
+<cite>Techniques for WCAG</cite> give specific guidance **for developers** on how to develop accessible web content.
+It provides general and technology-specific examples, including for HTML, CSS, scripting, multimedia, and [WAI-ARIA](/standards-guidelines/aria/).

 * **Sufficient techniques** are examples of ways to meet success criteria.
 If you follow the sufficient techniques for the success criteria, then you meet the criteria.
 * **Advisory techniques** are suggested ways to improve accessibility.
-They are often very helpful to some               users, and may be the only way that some users can access some types of content.
+They are very helpful to some users, and may be the only way that some users can access some types of content.
 * **Failures** are things that cause accessibility barriers and fail specific success criteria.

-Learn more:
+More:
 * [About Techniques](https://www.w3.org/WAI/WCAG21/Understanding/understanding-techniques)
 * [2.1 Techniques List]( https://www.w3.org/WAI/WCAG21/Techniques/)
 * [2.0 Techniques List](https://www.w3.org/TR/WCAG20-TECHS/)